AlgoTradingHub/theplatform-book/source/reference/types/tables/indexing.md

 ## Table indexing

-Indexing with an integer scalar returns a dictionary of values at corresponding "record" position:
+Indexing with an integer scalar returns a dictionary of vаlues at corresponding "record" position:

 ```o
 o)a:(+:)`a`b`c!(1 2 3;1 2 3;1 2 3); a[1]